rothsandro/eleventy-notes/Templating/Dynamic Content.md

 ---
+sort: 1
-tags: [writing, dynamic-content]
+tags: [customization, templating]
 ---

-Besides static content written in Markdown, you can render dynamic content, like a filtered list of your notes.
+Besides static content written in Markdown, you can render dynamic content like a filtered list of your notes.
 Eleventy Notes provides a set of features for this purpose:

 - [[Collections]] give you access to your notes and tags
-- [[Queries]] allow to filter your notes and tags based on a set of conditions
+- [[Queries]] allow you to filter and sort your notes based on conditions
 - [[Render Filters]] allow you to render lists

-Below you will find an example of using these features to render a list of featured notes.

 ## Example: Featured notes